 2. Cross-Compilation Support Since Java 9

-As noticed earlier, the default source and target attributes don’t guarantee a cross-compilation preventing the application to run on the older JDK versions.
+As noticed earlier, the default source and target attributes don’t guarantee a cross-compilation preventing the application from running on the older JDK versions.

 We can enable the cross-compilation, allowing the application to run on older Java versions, by using the maven.compiler.release property.